Disease-Specific Grant Program

 Chemistry and Molecularly Targeted Therapeutic Development Grant Program

-This newly developed grant program is a collaborative effort between biologists and chemists from the CTT and chemists from the Texas Institute for Drug and Diagnostic Development at The University of Texas at Austin.
+Introduced in 2008, this grant program is a collaborative effort between biologists and chemists from the CTT and chemists from the Texas Institute for Drug and Diagnostic Development at The University of Texas at Austin.
 Designed to promote interactions between the two institutions, the program was designed to fund hypothesis-generating projects that select novel, validated molecular targets that are important to cancer and then—through the use of synthetic chemistry—develop lead compounds as potential preclinical candidates.

 This matching grant program funded grants for two years at $50,000 per year.
 The joint program offers basic and translational investigators the opportunity to collaborate with synthetic chemists in researching novel targets that can enhance cancer therapy.
 Moreover, by applying the knowledge gained to novel drug design, this research can pave the way for external funding.

 The excitement generated by this program at both institutions produced 24 proposals of which 12 were funded (pdf).
 Funds permitting, this program will continue with a second round in our effort to generate preclinical therapeutic candidates for the treatment of cancer.
 In 2012, a second round generated 12 proposals of which 10 were funded (pdf).